 The motive of the first issue of the botage stamps valid on the Slovak territory was the Emperor's crown and on both of its sides there was the inscription "K. K. POST - STEMPEL".
 In the lower part of the stamps there is a label with the value data.
 The first printed issue contained 5 postage stamps with the nominal values 1, 2, 3, 6 and 9 KREUZER (local currency).
 The postage stamps do not bear the name of the country, their identification mark is the Habsburg Emperor's and King's crown.

-Austrian-Hungarian split in 1867 the Hungarian postal service wanted to publish
+the Austrian-Hungarian split in 1867 the Hungarian postal service wanted to

-its own postage stamps, but it was then not technically ready for printing.
+publish its own postage stamps, but it was then not technically ready for

-Therefore the new issue of 1867 was printed by the Austrian authorities and the
+printing.
+Therefore the new issue of 1867 was printed by the Austrian

-postage stamps were valid in both parts of the monarchy.
-The first stamps
+authorities and the postage stamps were valid in both parts of the monarchy.

-Czecho-Slovak stamps were printed on the 18th December 1918, when
+first Czecho-Slovak stamps were printed on the 18th

 The first Slovak stamps were published on the 1st January 1993, which is the date of establishement of the Slovak republic. http://www.pofis.sk/